miztiik/serverless-machine-learning-api/README.md

     You should see an output of the available stacks,

     ```bash
-    anti-pattern-api
-    well-architected-api
+    vpc-stack
+    efs-stack
+    pytorch-on-efs
+    serverless-machine-learning-api
     ```

 1.  ## 🚀 Deploying the application

     Let us walk through each of the stacks,

-    - **Stack: anti-pattern-api**
+    - **Stack: efs-stack**
-      We are going to deploy a simple api running as a lambda function.
-This API is deployed as public endpoint without any `stageVariables` or lambda `alias`.
-When the api is invoked, The backend returns a greeting message with along an timestamp
+      We are going to create an EFS share and also create an `/ml` access point that will be used by our lambda function.
+We also need an VPC to host our EFS, the dependent stack `vpc-stack` will be automatically deployed for you.
+This stack will also set the `Acl` & `PosixUser` as `1000`.

+      To enable communication to our EFS, we will also setup an exclusive security group that allows port `2049` connections over `TCP` from any ip within the VPC.
+This will allow any EC2 instance and lambda functions within the VPC to read and write to our file share.

       Initiate the deployment with the following command,

       ```bash
-      cdk deploy anti-pattern-api
+      cdk deploy vpc-stack efs-stack
       ```

-      _Expected output:_
-      The `AntiPatternApiUrl` can be found in the outputs section of the stack,
+    - **Stack: pytorch-on-efs**
+      To bootstrap our EFS with the machine learning library and models, we need an instance that can write to our EFS share.
+We will be using an EC2 instance and the `user_data` script to automatically download and install the libraries.
+The script will install `torch` `torchvision` and `numpy`.
+The ML model will be downloaded from PyTorch Hub<sup>[3]</sup>

+      Initiate the deployment with the following command,

       ```bash
-      $ ANTI_PATTERN_API_URL="https://c4o9bm2qwj.execute-api.us-east-1.amazonaws.com/prod/anti-pattern-api/greeter"
-      $ curl ${ANTI_PATTERN_API_URL}
-      {
-        "message": "Hello from Miztiikal World, How is it going?",
-        "api_stage": "NO-STAGE-VARIABLE-DEFINED",
-        "lambda_version": "$LATEST",
-        "ts": "2020-08-26 17:07:27.707655"
-      }
+      cdk deploy pytorch-on-efs
       ```

-      Here you can observe that lambda version is pointing to the `$LATEST` alias.

-    - **Stack: well-architected-api**
+    - **Stack: serverless-machine-learning-api**

-      This stack:_well-architected-api_ is very much similar to the previous stack.
-In addition to that, We will also add an stage variable called `lambdaAlias` and set the value of that variable to `prod`.
-In addition to that, We will enable version and alias in greeter lambda function.
-The stack should create two aliases:

-      - `dev` - Pointing to the `$LATEST` version
-      - `prod` - Pointing to a unique idempotent version
+      At this point, we are all set to configure our machine learning inference api using AWS Lambda and expose it using API Gateway.
+This stack:_serverless-machine-learning-api_ do just that for us.
+It will create the lambda function inside the same VPC as our EFS share.
+The EFS share will be available for lambda at this mount point `/mnt/inference`.
+The path for the model and the dependent libraries are set as envionrment variables,

+      - `PYTHONPATH` : `/mnt/inference/lib`
+      - `TORCH_HOME` : `/mnt/inference/model`

+      Since we are also looking to avoid cold starts, the stack will create a versioned lambda and enable a provisioned concurrency of `1`.

       Initiate the deployment with the following command,

       ```bash
-      cdk deploy well-architected-api
+      cdk deploy serverless-machine-learning-api
       ```

-      Check the `Outputs` section of the stack to access the `WellArchitectedApiUrl`
+      Check the `Outputs` section of the stack to access the `MachineLearningInferenceApiUrl`

 1.  ## 🔬 Testing the solution

     We can use a tool like `curl` or `Postman` to query the urls.
 The _Outputs_ section of the respective stacks has the required information on the urls.

     ```bash
-    $ WELL_ARCHICTED_API_URL="https://r4e3y68p11.execute-api.us-east-1.amazonaws.com/prod/well-architected-api/greeter"
+    $ WELL_ARCHICTED_API_URL="https://r4e3y68p11.execute-api.us-east-1.amazonaws.com/prod/serverless-machine-learning-api/greeter"
     $ curl ${WELL_ARCHICTED_API_URL}
     {
       "message": "Hello from Miztiikal World, How is it going?",